 2) Liver is an excellent source of protein, all the B vitamins, and iron.

-3) Liver is very high in copper, an important nutrient that can be low in home made diets.
+3) Some liver is very high in copper, an important nutrient that can be low in home made diets.

 4) Oh yes, and dogs love the stuff…can’t forget that one.